starknet-edu/starknetbook/camp_5/README.md

 - Co education is a great tool
 - Have people work in pair, 2 behind a single screen
 - If a question is recurrent, say “ask these girls they solved it”
-- Follow our repo to check new workshop
+- Follow our repo to check new workshops
 - Try to do them once before
 - If you are looking for a specific theme, ask us
 - Better yet, write your own